The thief comes only to steal and kill and destroy. I came that they may have life and have it abundantly- John 10:10 ESV

 Our ability to think and reason-

 The ability to think and reason is perhaps the greatest gift God gives people.
-The ability to reason keeps people from acting out of instinct and causing themselves or others harm in scary situations.
+The ability to reason keeps us from acting out of instinct and causing ourselves or others harm in scary situations.
 Because human beings are made in the image of God Satan hates humans with a foul and unholy passion.
 Therefore, he wants people to act rashly and hurt themselves.
 We keep from doing ourselves harm by intentionally slowing down in a crisis and doing nothing until we have prayed fervently over our next move.
 As we slow down and pray we become capable of separating feelings from facts.
 This empowers us to calmly and rationally think through all the available options rather than the ones that look or feel obvious and easy.
 Remember, obvious and easy are nearly always the worst possible options in a crisis.

 Our compassion for others-

 Hard times either cause us to care more about people than we ever did before or they cause us to become incredibly selfish, judgmental and self-protective even after the crisis has passed.
 We maintain our compassion for others by asking God every single day to give us the ability to see people the way He sees them.